 Explaining the Contradictions

-You may have noticed that some of these symptoms seem to contradict one another.
+When reading the above list, you might have noticed that some of them seem to contradict each other.
 How can you be both always on edge and emotionally numb?
 The truth is, when your hormones are out of balance, moods can swing wildly.
 And adrenal dysfunction is a progressive condition that moves through successive phases, manifesting in different ways as the condition worsens.
-So you might feel overwhelmingly sad at one point, extremely angry at another, and too tired to care at yet another point along the way.
+So, you might feel overwhelmingly sad at one point, extremely angry at another, and too tired to care at yet another point along the way.

 It can be terrifying to feel like you have no control over your emotions and thoughts, no ability to focus on what really matters, and no coping skills whatsoever.
 The good news is, you don’t have to just live with it.
 Knowing that these feelings could be a sign of adrenal dysfunction allows you an opportunity to take control – one small step at a time.

 Addressing the Trauma that Contributes to Adrenal Fatigue

 I have many articles on natural ways to slow your life down and heal your adrenals in my health library.
 All of the advice I give there – eating well, getting quality sleep, supporting your body with targeted supplements, and finding ways to reduce stress – is relevant and helpful.
 But when you’re talking about addressing the underlying emotional trauma, you must go a step further.